Michael Mallary: Awards and recognition

-In 2007, Mallary was elevated to IEEE Fellow for "for contributions to recording devices".
+In 2007, Mallary was elevated to IEEE Fellow for "contributions to recording devices".

 In 2009, Mallary was selected as a Magnetics Society Distinguished Lecturer and gave presentations worldwide with the title "The Evolution and Revolutions in Disk Drive Recording".

 In 2013, Mallary received the IEEE Magnetics Society Achievement Award for "sustained contributions to thin film magnetic recording write head designs; most notably for the invention of the shielded write head structure for perpendicular recording".

 In June 2019, Mallary was interviewed by Grant Saviers and Tom Yamashita as part of the Computer History Museum Oral History Series.

 Patents and publications

 Mallary is an author or coauthor on around 100 U.S. patents.
 These cover a variety of areas although bulk of them are associated with magnetic write head design for HDDs and, in particular, the invention of the trailing-shield write head for perpendicular recording.
 Mallary is also the author or coauthor of about 50 technical publications again focussed on magnetic recording for hard disk drives and often in collaboration with academia.

 Mallary wrote the chapter that details the operation and design of magnetic recording heads in The Physics of Ultra High Density Magnetic Recording, a book edited by M. Plumer, J. van Ek, and D. Weller published in 2001.

 Mallary is the author of a book and a video on cosmology and evolution entitled “Our Improbable Universe: A Physicist Considers How We Got Here” first published in 2004 with a second edition in 2018.
 The book details how highly tuned (and hence improbable?) are the various constants that determine our physical universe.
 The book then goes on to examine evolution and society from a similar perspective.